 Are ALEKS PPL Assessments proctored?
 Your Initial Placement Assessment is NOT proctored.
 Your Placement Assessment for Math Placement Score purposes MUST be proctored.

 Is there a fee for using ALEKS PPL?
 Yes, you will pay for ALEKS with a credit card before you begin.
 As of January 2017 the fee is $25.

 Do I need to install any software or plug-ins prior to taking the ALEKS Placement Assessment?
-No. There are no required plug-ins or applets required with your use of ALEKS PPL.
-As long as you have access to the internet and are using an updated browser, you should not experience difficulties in taking your Placement Assessment.
+Yes, you will need to install the Respondus Lockdown Browser.
+Otherwise, there are no required plug-ins or applets required with your use of ALEKS PPL.
+As long as you have access to the internet and are using an updated browser, you should not experience difficulties in taking a Placement Assessment.
 For a list of preferred browsers, please review the ALEKS system requirements on their support site: http://www.aleks.com/support/system_requirements